Sermon: Faith, Hope, and the Worship of God (Part Three)

 Do you know what the result of such hoping is?
 We will take no steps to make it happen.
 In order for a hope to be accomplished, to become something that we actually possess, it must be accompanied by a conviction, something of substance, a proof produced from a reality to even continue to hope and to motivate us to work toward accomplishing what it is that we hope for.

-When I was a boy one of the fraternal organizations in the town that I lived near every year raffled off a shiny new automobile, usually a Buick for the adults, and a glitzy Schwinn bicycle for the kids—one boy's and one girl's.
+When I was a boy, every year one of the fraternal organizations in the town that I lived near raffled off a shiny new automobile, usually a Buick for the adults, and a glitzy Schwinn bicycle for the kids—one boy's and one girl's.
 The bicycle was usually metallic maroon, or metallic blue.
 Sometimes it was metallic green.
 It was usually two-tone.
 It was usually equipped with a battery-operated light right on the front fender, and a battery-operated horn right in the framework in the middle.
-Some of those bicycles even had radios on them mounted on the handlebars.
+Some of those bicycles even had radios on them, mounted on the handlebars.

-Every year I would look at that bike and it would always make me cry because I would look at mine which my dad bought from a kid who lived about a half a mile away from us, and he had put it together from about three or four other bikes.
+Every year I would look at that bike and it would almost make me cry because I would look at mine which my dad bought from a kid who lived about a half a mile away from us, and he had put it together from about three or four other bikes.
 It was multi-colored.
 It was more than two-tone, but boy, it did not look good.
 It did not even have any fenders on it.
 The chain was always coming off the sprocket.
 This was when I was younger, before I could fix them myself, and I felt in my mind very good justifiable reasons for desiring to have a better one.

 But there was a catch!
 I could not afford the cost of a ticket, which cost ten cents, and I could not even afford to buy one ticket.
-Therefore I had no evidence whatever, no assurance, no conviction that I could ever win that bike.
+Therefore, I had no evidence whatever, no assurance, no conviction that I could ever win that bike.
 There was absolutely no reason for hope, and so the hope of possessing one of those beautiful Schwinn bicycles was usually put out of mind, only to be replaced by a bad attitude because I was so poor.

 There has to be proof for our hopes, or they are nothing but a wish, they are nothing but a dream, they are nothing but our own imagination.
 We are dealing here with a process that is very important to spiritual health and well-being and eternal life, because God's Word tells us that faith is the substance, the ground, it is the assurance of things hoped for.
 It is even the title-deed of things hoped for.
 It is the evidence of things not seen.
 It also tells us that the only faith that God will accept comes, proceeds, from His own Word.
 So faith—the conviction, the assurance that enables hopes that pertain to our relationship with God—must come from God's Word.